superchromat/InfinityBike/README.md

 <a href="https://www.instructables.com/id/Infinity-Bike-Indoors-Bike-Training-Video-Game/">instructable</a>
 tutorial that should provide enough information to get started with this project.

+Please note that this tutorial is no longer up to date with the project and will need to be revisited.
 Building a more in-depth tutorial for potential contributors is on our To-do list.

 ** Because we used blender to generate the 3d models, you must have blender installed before opening the project.
 Otherwise some assets wont load properly.**

+## How to contribute?
+From now on, we use the [git branching model proposed by Vincent Driessen](https://nvie.com/posts/a-successful-git-branching-model/).

+To add features to the project, please branch out of the develop branch.

+### Project structure

+### Medium term goal

 ## Credits
 ### Project contributors
 Alexandre Doucet (_Doucet_)</br>
 Maxime Boudreau (MxBoud)
+Alexis Nosovich

 ### External ressources
 [The Unity game engine](https://unity3d.com)